-You may remove any of your fleets in orbit or developments from the board; you may move your counter on the AI track as many nodes closer to the 0 node as you like and you may move your counters on the Research track and the Eschaton track as many nodes backward, away from their respective goals, as you like.
+You may remove any of your fleets in orbit or developments from the board; you may move your counters on the AI track, the Research track and the Eschaton track as many nodes closer to the 0 node or the Starting nodes respectively as you like.

-You may remove any of your developments and attempt to replace each with a fleet in orbit of that world.
-This is automatic if the development is not at risk.
-For each such development at risk, you must roll once; on a roll of 4 or less you still lose the development but gain no fleet.
+You may remove any of your developments and replace each with a fleet in orbit of that world.
+This is automatic if the development is not at risk, although for each such development at risk you must roll once and lose the fleet on a roll of 3 or less.